Swivro/encipher/README.md

 # keyvault

-Encrypt your (crypto wallet) seed phrase using your own passphrase, save the encrypted text to a safe place, and decrypt it using your passphrase whenever you need to.
+Encrypt your (crypto wallet) seed phrase using your own passphrase, save the encrypted text to a safe place, and decrypt it here using your passphrase whenever you need to.